Business Customs

 Currency

-Finland has Euro as its official currency.
-The most common credit cards used in Finland are Visa, MasterCard and American Express.
-Since May 2019, Diner’s Club Card has not been a valid card for payments in Finland.
+Finland uses the Euro as its official currency.
+The most common credit cards used in Finland are Visa, MasterCard, and American Express.
 Almost all payment cards in Finland have embedded chips and PIN codes to improve security.
-However, contactless card payments can be done up to 50 Euro without the need of PIN code.
-Finns don’t use checks and it is very difficult to find a bank accepting one.
-A good network of ATMs exists in all inhabited areas throughout Finland and contactless payment and mobile payment are highly used forms of payments.
+However, contactless card payments can be done up to €50 without the need of PIN code and contactless payment using Apple Wallet or some other form of phone-based mobile payment is quite common.
+Finns do not use checks, and it is very difficult to find a bank accepting one.
+A good network of ATMs exists in all inhabited areas throughout Finland.

 Telecommunications/Electronics